thedynamiclinker/sudocode/lost+found/init/In the Beginning.md

 1: How is "infinity times two" not just "infinity."

 0: It is!
 In terms of size.
-Remember, Georg has two definitions of number.
+Remember, George has two definitions of number.
 They're the same for finite numbers, but slightly different for infinite ones.
 So $\omega \cdot 2$ has the same _size_ as $\omega$, but it's different in terms of the order it shows up in the big infinite list.

 1: This math stuff seems pretty imprecise.